 - Do you encourage a healthy work-life balance?

 Sounds like a heavy burden to carry?
 It need not be.

 There are many simple ways of initiating a wellness culture and facilitating healthy choices.

 Dealing with stress is dealing with mental well-being

-Take one thing for example: stress.
+Take stress for example.
 The number one factor in the deteriorating health of today’s employees is stress.
 Managers should strive to reduce stress in their teams and develop the stress management of their team members.
 Make clear agreements on objectives, expected deliverables, and priorities.
 Make sure that the workload in your team is fairly distributed, monitor the overtime of your team, and take action in case of structural overtime.
 Identify the root cause, and together seek a solution.
 Make your team members realize that well-being should always be the priority.
-Also, set the example when it comes to remaining calm & Zen.
+Also, set an example when it comes to staying calm & remaining Zen.
 Find healthy outlets, balance work with relaxation, and foresee quality moments with friends and family.

 Active working environments for increased productivity and physical well-being